-- Read our Consent Form to learn more about what joining the Panel involves.
+- Read our Consent Form to learn more about what joining the AVP involves.

-- Create a profile in our AVP system with your contact information and answer some short questions about you.
+- Create a profile in our AVP system, to answer some short questions about yourself and to provide us with an email address and telephone number where we can contact you.

 Benefits of participating

-When you take part in our research as a participant, you are contributing directly to the building of knowledge in psychological science.
-To compensate you for this service to society, our researchers typically provide a small payment for your participation where funding permits.
+More important, as a research participant, you contribute directly to building knowledge in psychological science.
+To compensate you for this public service, our researchers typically provide a small payment for your participation, where their research funding permits.
 Other benefits are often mentioned in the consent forms of individual studies, which you will discover when you participate.

-For more information, please contact our Adult Volunteer Panel Coordinator at email@example.com.
+For more information, please email our Adult Volunteer Panel Coordinator at email@example.com.

-When researchers in our department require participants from a broad range of ages or education levels, they advertise certain studies on both our undergraduate SONA system and the Adult Volunteer Panel (AVP) system.
+When our researchers run large studies requiring many participants, they advertise the studies on both our first-year psychology Sona system and the Adult Volunteer Panel (AVP) system.
 So, if you're already taking PSYA01 or PSYA02 this year at UTSC, please do not sign up for the Adult Volunteer Panel.
-Though we appreciate your interest, our researchers already recruit students from your classes through the SONA system.
+We appreciate your interest, but our researchers already recruit students from your classes through Sona.

-If first-year psychology students were also members of the Adult Volunteer Panel (AVP), they could conceivably sign up twice for the same studies: once for their class, and once as part of the AVP.
-We don't want this to happen.
+If first-year psychology students were also members of the AVP, they could in theory sign up twice for the same studies: once for their class, and once through the AVP.
+Please don't be tempted to do this.
 Why not?

-- Your effect on the study is doubled
+- If you participate in a study twice, your effect on the study is doubled

 - On the second round, you already know what the study procedure involves, and thus...

-- The results of the study cannot be trusted, since you are more "in the know" about it than other participants because of your repeat experience.
+- The overall results of the study cannot be considered valid, since your repeat practice makes you more "in the know" about the study's procedures than other participants are

 Bottom line: Please wait until your course(s) is over before joining the AVP.
-Thanks for helping us to create robust science knowledge!
+Our researchers work hard to reach valid conclusions for difficult questions; to do that, we must ensure that the same individuals don't complete our studies multiple times.
+Thank you for helping us to create robust science!